NewTechMike/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+ Used 'console' and 'network' tabs to see that their was an unitialized constant which was "Toys" instead of "Toy"

 - Update the number of likes for a toy

   - How I debugged:
+ Used 'byebug' to check the params.
+Found that params[:likes] was needed to update

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+Added the 'rescue' command